 It may not have any logos, but the 2011 Donruss Elite Extra Edition Gerrit Cole does boast an on-card autograph and a serial number.
 It's also one of the first cards available of the pitcher after being drafted.
 While not licensed by MLB, 2011 EEE is recognized by the MLBPA.

 The 2012 Bowman AFLAC Autograph is far from the most attractive Gerrit Cole card out there.
-Something that's notable about it is that it was actually produced and signed in 2007.
+However, something that's notable about it is that it was actually produced and signed in 2007.
 This makes the signature a very early one from the pitcher, one that has changed dramatically in the ensuing years.
 Topps produced AFLAC cards at the event, doing everything from the photography to the printing to the signing all within a short period of time.

 2012 Bowman Baseball has the first Gerrit Cole cards of the pitcher in a Pirates uniform.
 While there's a basic Bowman Prospects card, the basic Bowman Chrome version is affordable enough that it's by far the better option.
 Officially, it's not a rookie card but that doesn't stop it from being one of the most widely traded Gerrit Cole cards.
 And yes, the "1st Bowman Chrome Card" should have "in a Pirates Uniform" added to the end, but that would look and sound strange.